palewire/first-visual-story/readthedocs/index.rst

     map.setView([33.983265, -118.306799], 15);

-After you save the file, your map should move.
+After you save the file, your map should have relocated.
 Let's tighten up that zoom and save again.

 .. code-block:: javascript
     :emphasize-lines: 4